About Justin Welby

 Born in 1956 in London, the Most Revd Justin Welby was educated at Eton College and Trinity College, Cambridge, where he studied history and law.
 For 11 years - five in Paris and six in London – he worked in the oil industry, becoming group treasurer of a large British exploration and production company.
 He focused mainly on West African and North Sea projects.
 During this period he became a lay leader at Holy Trinity, Brompton in London, having been a council member at St Michael’s Church in Paris.

-His father’s family were German Jewish immigrants who moved to England to escape anti-Semitism in the late 19th century, and integrated quickly.
+The man he believed to be his biological father, Gavin Welby, was born to German Jewish immigrants who moved to England to escape anti-Semitism in the late 19th century, and integrated quickly.
+In 2016, Archbishop Justin discovered that his biological father is not Gavin Welby but, in fact, the late Sir Anthony Montague Browne.
 His British ancestors, on his mother’s side, include several clergymen.

 A major influence both on Justin and his wife Caroline was their experience of personal tragedy.
 In 1983 their seven-month old daughter died in a car crash in France.
 Six years later in 1989, after sensing a call from God, Archbishop Justin stood down from industry to train for ordination.